Username or E-mail

 Method 1: Pick an Image

-(Assuming you've got an Actor open in the Actor Editor...)
+In this instance, we're assuming you've already got an Actor open in the Actor Editor.

 stencyl-choose-image